 Everyday Rice Every Day

-I remember when rice was the only crop grown in Vermilion Parish even before their were soy beans and now, surprisingly, sugar cane.
+I remember when rice was the only crop grown in Vermilion Parish even before there were soybeans and now, surprisingly, sugar cane.
 The seasonal progression was always the same.
-In early spring the land was plowed and levees were built.
+In early spring the land was plowed, and levees were built.
 Then the flooding of water and the seed planted and fertilized by air.
-Next we’d see the bright green sprigs grow into tall golden stalks.
+Next, we’d see the bright green sprigs grow into tall golden stalks.
 It grew way above my head as a child, but the new breeds of rice grow shorter so they can withstand the strong winds up to hurricane strength.

 2 cups white rice (Rinse with water and drain twice.)

 4 cups water